-1. Overtime-Eligible Employees - (Excluding Center for Deaf and Hard of Hearing Youth, Washington State School for the Blind, Department of Corrections and Department of Transportation Employees)
+1. Overtime-Eligible Employees - (Excluding Center for Childhood Deafness and Hearing loss, Washington State School for the Blind, Department of Agriculture, Department of Corrections and Department of Transportation Employees).

-All compensatory time must be used by June 30th of each year.
+All compensatory time must be used by June 30 of each year.
 If compensatory time balances are not scheduled to be used by the employee by April of each year, the supervisor will contact the employee to review their schedule.
-The employee's compensatory time balance will be cashed out every June 30th or when the employee:
+The employee's compensatory time balance will be cashed out every June 30 or when the employee: